foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 It could mean less water being drawn from the ground for irrigation, if the water that falls on pasture and fodders crops were to instead be used for plant-based agriculture.

 In addition, in natural conditions, nitrogen rich waste water (urine and manure contaminated water) can be reintegrated into the water cycle.
 Due to the realities of industrial agriculture this isn't the case; instead of a roaming herd that spreads the waste water, cows are concentrated in feedlots.
 This leads to deadzones due to nutrient run-off.

-[Although the use of fertiliser also contributes to the deadzones created.]
+I have unfortunately not found any studies that provide a clear breakdown in the contribution of livestock and plant-agriculture to nutrient runoffs.

+Finally, rain water that is utilised for agricultural purposes is no longer suitable for replenishment of aquifers.

 ## Cows-are-mostly-fed-using-crops
 See: [Cows-upcycle-waste](#Cows-upcycle-waste)